asmelashteka/twitteradvancedsearch/README.md

 ## Usage examples:

+## tweets containing hashtags

-(1) To screen-scrape the resulting tweets for a query with the hashtags
-\#charlie or \#hebdo since 2016-0701 until 2016-08-22
+To screen-scrape the resulting tweets for a query with the hashtags \#charlie or \#hebdo since 2016-0701 until 2016-08-22.
+This will print json representation of the output for the query parameters to the standard output.

 python advancedsearch.py -ht "charlie hebdo" -s 2016-07-01 -u 2016-08-02

-This will print json representation of the output for the query parameters to the standard output
+## raw json tweets

-(2) If you want instead the raw json representing each tweet, then add the --raw flag or -r flag when invoking the script
+To obtain the raw json tweets instead of the custom json output of the screen scrapping, then add the --raw flag or -r flag when invoking the script.

 python advancedsearch.py -ht "charlie hebdo" -s 2016-07-01 -u 2016-08-02 --raw

+## reading parameters from file

-(3) If you prefer to store your query parameters in a file instead of supplying them in the command line, you can do so by putting them in search.txt file as the example given.
+If you prefer to store your query parameters in a file and use it instead of supplying them in the command line, you can do so by putting them in search.txt inside the project directory.
 Then invoke the script with the mode flag set to file.

-python advancedsearch.py -mode file > out
+python advancedsearch.py -mode file

+## searching for any keywords or symbols

+Searching for any keywords, e.g., cashtags such as $AAPL.
+Note we need to escape $ in $AAPL ote we need to escape $ in $AAPL

+python advancedsearch.py -any \$AAPL -s 2016-07-01 -u 2016-08-02

+## more options

 For more options supported by the tool run: python advancedsearch.py -h

 NOTE:
-- For raw tweets, you will need twitter keys.
+- For raw tweets, you will need Twitter keys.
 Please modify credentials.py with your appropriate keys.